Operating System - Security

 User card/key − User need to punch card in card slot, or enter key generated by key generator in option provided by operating system to login into the system.

 User attribute - fingerprint/ eye retina pattern/ signature − User need to pass his/her attribute via designated input device used by operating system to login into the system.

 One Time passwords

-One time passwords provides additional security along with normal authentication.
+One-time passwords provide additional security along with normal authentication.
 In One-Time Password system, a unique password is required every time user tries to login into the system.
-Once a one-time password is used then it can not be used again.
-One time password are implemented in various ways.
+Once a one-time password is used, then it cannot be used again.
+One-time password are implemented in various ways.

 Random numbers − Users are provided cards having numbers printed along with corresponding alphabets.
 System asks for numbers corresponding to few alphabets randomly chosen.